hyungmogu/django-notes/django-channels/part_1.md

-# Lesson 3 - Getting the channels package installed and configured
+# Part 1 - Getting the channels package installed and configured

 ## Installation